Sure, eating well can be hard — family schedules are hectic and grab-and-go

 labels to begin understanding what to look for.

-tasks so kids can play a part without getting injured or feeling overwhelmed.
-And
+select age-appropriate tasks so kids can play a part without getting injured or feeling

-what kinds of foods they'd like for lunch or go to the grocery store to shop together
+Brainstorm about what kinds of foods they'd like for lunch or go to the grocery store

 There's another important reason why kids should be involved: It can help prepare

 them to make good decisions on their own about the foods they want to eat.
 That's

 not to say they'll suddenly want a salad instead of french fries, but the mealtime